Health–Related Programs

 The School of Information administers an undergraduate certificate in Health Information Technology and a graduate certificate in Health Informatics.
 The twelve hours of coursework required for each of these certificates prepare students to be leaders in the Health IT field by strengthening skills in information management, technology integration and implementation, information organization, and information leadership.
 Students gain a detailed overview of health informatics, providing them with an entry point into the industry and with knowledge and skills that will help them integrate emerging technologies into practice.
 The courses provide a broad understanding of the industry, current issues and events, such as the “meaningful use” of electronic medical records systems, and eHealth approaches for health promotion and patient self-management.
 For more information, visit https://ischool.cci.fsu.edu/.

-College of Health and Human Sciences
+College of Education, Health, and Human Sciences

 The Department of Human Development and Family Science prepares students to work with children and families to promote healthy lifestyles and improve the quality of life using research-informed solutions in a variety of health and human service settings.
 The Human Development and Family Science curriculum provides a functional gateway into a variety of medical and health-related fields: majors go on to be pediatricians, family physicians, nurses, marriage and family therapists, and applied behavior analysts because success in each of these fields requires familiarity with normative development and the complexities of modern family life.
 The Human Development and Family Science curriculum emphasizes translational family science designed to compress the 17-year gap between scientific finding and implementation of that finding in everyday practice.
 Whether “everyday practice” takes the form of coordinating a youth mentoring program, delivering family resource management programs to new parents, advising Child Welfare Programs, or providing direct clinical care: everything Family and Child Scientists do is guided by established or emerging empirical evidence.

-The Department of Nutrition and Integrative Physiology provides students with a solid foundation in the scientific aspects of nutrition, foods, health-related physical fitness, exercise sciences, sports nutrition, athletic training, and sports sciences through its bachelor's, master's, and doctoral programs.
+The Department of Health, Nutrition and Food Sciences provides students with a solid foundation in the scientific aspects of nutrition, foods, health-related physical fitness, exercise sciences, sports nutrition, athletic training, and sports sciences through its bachelor's, master's, and doctoral programs.
 Students are provided with in-depth study of the role that nutrition and physical activity play both in health and, in particular, the prevention of chronic disease.
 Any of the majors in the department may be used as pre-medical programs with inclusion of specific electives.
 For more information concerning pre-medical programs, contact the College of Medicine Pre-health Professions Advising Office at medinformation@med.fsu.edu or at (850) 644-5638.

 Students pursuing a degree in Exercise Physiology combine their study of nutrient metabolism, chemistry, and physiology with courses in exercise physiology and health taught by the department faculty.